2011 Notre Dame Fighting Irish football team

-Pre-season
+Preseason

 Coaching changes

 Kerry Cooks took over the cornerback position after coaching the outside linebackers the previous season.
 Defensive coordinator Bob Diaco, who also coaches the inside linebackers, will coach the entire linebacking corps moving forward.
 Chuck Martin will focus solely on the safeties, while presumably assuming his role as the program’s recruiting coordinator.

 Player changes

 Departing players

-Star tight end Kyle Rudolph chose to forgo his final year of eligibility, and enter the 2011 NFL Draft.
+Star tight end Kyle Rudolph chose to forgo his final year of eligibility, and enter the 2011 NFL draft.
 The Irish also lost a number of important seniors, including four-year starter defensive lineman Ian Williams, linebackers Kerry Neal and Brian Smith, cornerback Darrin Walls, running backs Robert Hughes and Armando Allen, Wide Receiver Duval Kamara, and offensive lineman Matt Romine and Chris Stewart, all to graduation.
 Redshirt junior quarterback Nate Montana left the program in early February 2011, and transferred to the University of Montana.
 Junior guard Alex Bullard transferred to his hometown state of Tennessee and will play for the University of Tennessee, citing the desire to be closer to home following the loss of a family member.